HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 |Platinum 40kw Combi||Large properties with up to 15 radiators and the ability to power 2 showers at once|

 It’s worth noting that this table is simply a guideline.
 Different properties have different heating and hot water demands.
-My advice would be to consult with a qualified Gas Safe engineer before making a purchase.
-They will be able to assess your property and calculate which boiler is going to be best suited.
+You can use this clickable form to determine which boiler you need for your property.

 Like most new boilers from leading brands, the Platinum combi is incredibly efficient.
 This ERP A-rated boiler works at over 90% efficiency.

 As a quick guide, the Worcester 25I would be a suitable alternative to the 24kw Platinum, and the 30I an alternative to the 28kw Platinum.
-As we mentioned earlier though, they are slightly more expensive.
+You can get online prices for both via Heatable.

 An option many people are considering is the Ideal Vogue.
 We’ve covered the Ideal Vogue in detail here.
 This is really something of personal preference, as they both have 10-year warranties and the price is similar too.
 For instance, a C40 Vogue and a 40kw Platinum are both around the £1,200 mark.